Skip to main content

 What gets enforced

-Synheart calls decodeIntegrityToken server-side and checks:
+Synheart calls decodeIntegrityToken using your service account and checks:

 • Recognized app.
 The build must match a Play-distributed version of your packageName.
 Sideloaded or repackaged builds fail.